starbelt/evtolpy/docs/theory/evtol-sizing.md

 ### Segment C': Reserve Transition Climb

 **Description:**
-* Calculations for the **Reserve Transition Climb** segment include **horizontal and vertical motion**.
+* Calculations for the **Reserve Transition Climb** segment include both **horizontal and vertical motion**.
-* Aerodynamic lift, induced drag, parasite drag, weight, and climb forces are included.
+* Aerodynamic lift, induced drag, parasite drag, weight, hover-induced power, and climb forces are all considered.
-* Horizontal velocity starts from 0 and increases to a final velocity estimated from the average.
+* Horizontal velocity starts from rest and accelerates to a final velocity based on the average horizontal velocity.
-* Vertical velocity is considered **constant** throughout the segment (no vertical acceleration).
+* Vertical velocity is assumed **constant** throughout the segment (no vertical acceleration).
-* Average shaft power is then calculated based on horizontal and vertical forces with rotor efficiency.
+* The total shaft power includes both **aerodynamic power** and **hover-induced power**, representing the thrust required to support any portion of aircraft weight not yet carried by aerodynamic lift.
+* Physically, the hover-induced power term represents the induced power required to supplement lift when wings are not yet producing full aerodynamic support during the transition from hover to forward flight in reserve operations.

 **Displacement, Acceleration, and Velocity Components**
 * Let: